tealbook – A Look at the Good, the Bad and the Ugly

 Previous Article Link – tealbook Global Launch

 As much as I’d love to say everything went off without a hitch during the launch, reality just isn’t that.
 Far from it.
 As with any project, there were highs and there were hurdles.
 But as Stephany says, it helps me to become an “indispensable partner.”
-So here’s my retrospective look on the implementation of tealbook. and how I have become indispensable.
+So here’s my retrospective look on the implementation of tealbook. and how I have become indispensable and the lessons learned.

 - The Good: Training was well received by both direct/indirect sourcing organizations.
 In updating Executive Management, they gave us the push to “go big” and roll-out globally.
-Had the best click through rate of supplier sign-ups and outreach.
-Lots of questions from internal customers/suppliers who immediately saw value.
+Had the best click-through rate of supplier sign-ups and outreach.
+Lots of questions from internal customers/suppliers who immediately saw the value.

 - The Bad: I still can’t get a consistent vendor master data pull from IT.
 You would think this would be simple, but it gave me a migraine.
 More than once.